Utility search by address - glossary

 A natural gas distribution company is an investor-owned utility that owns and operates distribution pipelines and delivers natural gas to consumers.

-The Public Utility Commission of Ohio (PUCO) regulates investor-owned water and wastewater companies throughout the state If your water and wastewater provider is a municipality, county, cooperative, or water and/or sewer district, the PUCO does not regulate it.
+The PUCO regulates investor-owned water and wastewater companies throughout the state If your water and wastewater provider is a municipality, county, cooperative, or water and/or sewer district, the PUCO does not regulate it.